Frameworks for understanding Aboriginal and Torres Strait Islander approaches to health

 - Who are the cultural leaders you could connect with in your region to support your learning in this?

 - Natural spaces are important when working with Aboriginal and Torres Strait Islander families.
-Could you meet outside your office at a park perhaps, or at a local Aboriginal organisation?
+Could you meet outside your office at a park perhaps, or at a local First Nations organisation?

 - Is there a culturally specific assessment you may integrate into you work?

-- How can you bring culture into your work space (e.g. through displaying Aboriginal artwork, ordering catering from an Aboriginal business, etc.)?
+- How can you bring culture into your work space (e.g. through displaying Aboriginal or Torres Strait Islander artwork, ordering catering from an Aboriginal or Torres Strait Islander business, etc.)?

 “I supported a boys’ group once, who were serving meals to the elders at a local health service luncheon.
 This group of boys came from varying disadvantage: families experiencing family violence, AOD misuse and social and emotional wellbeing problems.
 Most of the boys had matters before the court and they struggled through life as best they could with what skills they had every day.